During your Higher Degree by Research (HDR) you will enrol each year, take leave and may make changes to your candidature.

 There are strict rules governing study load for international students.
 To move to part-time study for 6 months at a time, international students must demonstrate compassionate or compelling circumstances.

 Learn about making the most of your supervisory relationships.

 Sometimes during your research, you might find your chosen research topic needs to change.
 This could be for practical or personal reasons.
 Discuss the issues with your supervisory team and your HDR Delegated Authority (HDR DA).
 Changing your topic won’t change your milestone and final submission dates.

 Major changes require approval from the School of Graduate Research.
 Your HDR DA will apply for approval on your behalf.
 Candidates from sanctioned countries will need to undergo a sanctions assessment on their revised project.

-To change your thesis title or Field of Research (FoR) code/s seek approval from your Senior Supervisor and submit evidence of their approval to Research Training Services via the RMIT Connect portal.
+To change your thesis title or Field of Research (FoR) code/s seek approval from your Senior Supervisor and submit evidence of their approval to Research Training Services via the Student Connect portal.

 If you change your address during your candidature, update your contact details in Enrolment Online.

 If you need to move offshore during your candidature, you should first:

 If you want to withdraw completely from your studies, there are steps you must take before you cancel your enrolment: